On the Structural Dimension of Sliced Inverse Regression

 Our introduction of the weak sliced stable condition (WSSC) also contributes to the theoretical development of SDR.
-This condition simplifies our proofs for both the upper bounds and the lower bounds of the minimax rates presented in this paper.
-Furthermore, we expect that deriving the WSSC from the moment condition in Theorem~\ref{thm:monment condition to sliced stable} would inspire future research on the high-dimensional behavior of other SDR methods, such as SAVE, without assuming higher-order sliced stability conditions.
-For instance, if one intends to study the phase transition phenomenon of SAVE in high dimensions, as was done for SIR in \cite{lin2018consistency}, it might initially seem that a higher-order SSC is indispensable.
-This speculation stems from the observation that in low-dimensional settings, the asymptotic theory of SAVE developed in \cite{li2007asymptotics} required several conditions similar to those proposed for SIR in \cite{hsing1992asymptotic,zhu1995asymptotics}, but with a higher order.
-However, our results shed light on another possibility: the higher-order SSC could be replaced by the existence of $\ell>2$ moments of predictors.
+This condition simplifies our proofs for both the upper and lower bounds of the minimax rates presented in this paper.
+Furthermore, we expect that deriving the WSSC from the moment condition in Theorem~\ref{thm:moment condition to sliced stable} would inspire future research on the high-dimensional behavior of other SDR methods, such as SAVE, without the need for higher-order sliced stability conditions.
+For instance, if one intends to study the phase transition phenomenon of SAVE in high dimensions, as was done for SIR in \cite{lin2018consistency}, it might initially seem that a higher-order sliced stability conditions is indispensable.
+This speculation stems from the observation that in low-dimensional settings, the asymptotic theory of SAVE developed by \cite{li2007asymptotics} required several conditions similar to those proposed for SIR by \cite{hsing1992asymptotic,zhu1995asymptotics}, but with a higher order.
+However, our results shed light on another possibility: the higher-order sliced stability condition could potentially be replaced by the existence of $\ell>2$ moments of predictors.